Aipcecodes/codes/LU - Code of Ethics.md

 **Ad Art.
 9 From the picture, sound and audiovisual**

-**Art.9 d)** “The press is committed to prefer the representation of reality in its reconstitution by various devices.
-Reconstructions of events and housing scene can still be used in journalism to illustrate and support a report, subject to adequately identify and care not mislead the public.”
+**Art.9 d)** "The press is committed to prefer the representation of reality in its reconstitution by various devices.
+Reconstructions of events and housing scene can still be used in journalism to illustrate and support a report, subject to adequately identify and care not mislead the public."

-Directive – Before resorting to staging, journalists assess if it is the best or only way to understand the situation to the public.
+Directive - Before resorting to staging, journalists assess if it is the best or only way to understand the situation to the public.
 The public must be informed clearly that it is a reconstruction or a staging.
 The reconstruction will be limited to reproduce as faithfully as possible the facts, opinions, emotions surrounding the event recreated.
 When these stagings are designed to give the impression of an event spontaneous, journalists must inform the public of the nature of organized Event.
 (Adopted in plenary meeting of 28 March 2006)

 **Ad Art.
 12 From the treatment of personal data**

-“The press is committed to respecting the right of access to personal information each individual, this especially in the case of personal data as defined in the law on data protection.
-The right of access to personal information shall not, however, never undermine the protection of journalistic sources.”
+"The press is committed to respecting the right of access to personal information each individual, this especially in the case of personal data as defined in the law on data protection.
+The right of access to personal information shall not, however, never undermine the protection of journalistic sources."

-Directive – It is given to the Complaints Commission of the Press Council’s mission deal with any complaints against a journalist or editor protection of data.
+Directive - It is given to the Complaints Commission of the Press Council’s mission deal with any complaints against a journalist or editor protection of data.
 Possible intervention of the National Commission for the Protection of data will only alternative in case the decision of theComplaints Commission does not give satisfaction to the applicant.
 In all cases, the right of access to information can be exercised in the presence of the Chairman of the Press Council or his representative.
 (Adopted in plenary meeting of 28 March 2006)

 The right of access to the data can never be the origin of data.
 He does not know either be done in order to compromise dissemination of a publication.
 (Adopted in plenary meeting of 28 March 2006)